Gideon (band): Background

 The band began in Tuscaloosa, Alabama, in 2008.
 Gideon are currently made up of vocalist Daniel McWhorter, lead guitarist Tyler Riley, bassist Caleb Derusha and drummer Jake Smelley.

 The outfit released an independent extended play project in 2010 with their self-titled Gideon EP.
 The band were picked up by the smaller label division Strike First Records of Facedown Records in 2011 shortly before they debuted their first studio album Costs.
 Eventually, the band got the attention of Facedown, who signed the band before the release of Milestone in 2012, making it their second studio album.
 The album made progress on a few Billboard charts, including the likes of the Christian Albums and Heatseekers Albums.
 In February 2016, Gideon announced that they had left Facedown Records and had signed to Equal Vision Records and would go on to release their fourth album, "Cold", in May 2017.
 Cold earned Gideon their best-received and most-successful album debut to date, finding impressive spots on multiple Billboard Charts including: No. 5 on Top Hard Music, No. 15 on Independent Record Label, No. 23 on Top Rock, No. 86 on Top Digital and No. 87 on Top Current.

 On February 1, 2019, Gideon released their second EP, No Love/No One, marking a heavier change in their sound.
 On October 11, 2019, they released their fifth album, Out of Control, on Equal Vision.
 They also announced that they are no longer a Christian band.
 “We’re just very open-minded and loved making friends with people,” said vocalist and guitarist Tyler Riley.
 “And we didn’t understand why — if they believe something else — they would go to a different place when they die.
 I think that’s what kind of opened the door for me: making all these friends that believe totally different things to me and having to ask myself, 'What did they do to deserve Hell?'”
 The band had said they had started abandoning their faith as early as 2016.

+On June 12, 2026, the band released an EP, 4×4.